openfaas/openfaas.github.io/_posts/2020-01-30-get-started-with-java-openjdk11.md

 * [Get started with the OpenFaaS workshop](htttps://github.com/openfaas/workshop/) - 12 self-paced labs for setting up a Kubernetes cluster with OpenFaaS locally or in the cloud.
 * Read the [Vert.x docs](https://vertx.io/docs/)
 * Read the code for the [OpenFaaS Java11 templates](https://github.com/openfaas/templates)

+> Acknowledgements: Thank you to [Paulo Lopes](https://github.com/pmlopes) from the Vert.x project for his input and guidance for this blog post and for the OpenFaaS Java templates.